Itombwe owl

 The Itombwe owl (Tyto prigoginei) is a species of owl in the barn owl family, Tytonidae.
-It is restricted to a small area in the Albertine Rift montane forests.
+It is restricted to a small area in the Albertine Rift montane forests of east-central Africa.

 Taxonomy and systematics

 The Itombwe owl was first described by the Belgium naturalist Henri Schouteden in 1952 and given the binomial name Phodilus prigoginei, being placed in the genus Phodilus along with the two Asian bay owls, being referred to as the Congo bay owl or African bay owl.
 The specific epithet was chosen in honour of the Russian-born mineralogist and ornithologist Alexandre Prigogine who had first brought the owl to Schouteden's attention.
 The owl is not well known and has been treated as a race of the Oriental bay owl, but this is now considered unlikely, and, in fact, the two species do not appear to be closely related.
 Even so, its inclusion in Phodilus is rather dubious, and genetic research is required.
 It is possible that this species may instead be placed in the genus Tyto or even a separate monotypic genus.
 In 2023, this species was classified into Tyto by the International Ornithological Congress on the basis of morphological similarities.